-Label Description Local Port The port that receives or transmits LLDP frames Tx Frames The number of LLDP frames transmitted on the port Rx Frames The number of LLDP frames received on the port Rx Errors The number of received LLDP frames containing errors If a port receives an LLDP frame, and the switch's internal table is full, the LLDP frame will be counted and discarded.
-This situation Frames Discarded is known as "too many neighbors" in the LLDP standard.
-LLDP Frames Discarded frames require a new entry in the table if Chassis ID or Remote Port ID is not included in the table.
-Entries are removed from the table when a given port links down, an LLDP shutdown frame is received on whom the entire error and received, or when the entry ages out.
+Label Description Local Port The port that receives or transmits LLDP frames Tx Frames The number of LLDP frames transmitted on the port Rx Frames The number of LLDP frames received on the port Rx Errors The number of received LLDP frames containing errors Frames Discarded If a port receives an LLDP frame, and the switch's internal table is full, the LLDP frame will be counted and discarded.
+This situation is known as "too many neighbors" in the LLDP standard.
+LLDP frames require a new entry in the table if Chassis ID or Remote Port ID is not included in the table.
+Entries are removed from the table when a given port links down, an LLDP shutdown frame is received on when the entry or const received, or when the entry ages out.
 Each LLDP frame can contain multiple pieces of information, TLVs Discarded known as TLVs (Type Length Value).
 If a TLV is malformed, it will be counted and discarded.
 TLVs Unrecognized The number of well-formed TLVs, but with an unknown type value Org.
-Discarded The number of organizationally TLVs received Each LLDP frame contains information about how long the LLDP information is valid (age-out time).
-If no new LLDP frame is Age-Outs received during the age-out time, the LLDP information will be removed, and the value of the age-out counter will be incremented.
+Discarded The number of organizationally TLVs received Age-Outs Each LLDP frame contains information about how long the LLDP information is valid (age-out time).
+If no new LLDP frame is received during the age-out time, the LLDP information will be removed, and the value of the age-out counter will be incremented.
 Refresh Click to refresh the page immediately Clear Click to clear the local counters.
-All counters (including global Clear counters) are cleared upon reboot.
-Auto refreeb Check to enable an automatic refresh of the page at regular Auto-refresh intervals
+All counters (including global counters) are cleared upon reboot.
+Auto-refresh Check to enable an automatic refresh of the page at regular intervals